Kong/docs.konghq.com/app/_src/gateway/production/performance/performance-testing.md

 ## Conduct your own performance test using Kong's test suite

-Kong has published a public repo with our test suite [here](https://github.com/Kong/kong-gateway-performance-benchmark/tree/main).
-The repo will help you spin up an EKS cluster with Kong, Redis, Prometheus, and Grafana installed.
+You can use [Kong's public test suite repo](https://github.com/Kong/kong-gateway-performance-benchmark/tree/main) to help you spin up an EKS cluster with {{site.base_gateway}}, Redis, Prometheus, and Grafana installed.
 Additionally, it will configure [K6](https://k6.io/), a popular open source load testing tool.
+You can use this test suite to conduct your own performance tests.

-Once the cluster is generated, you can apply the provided yaml to configure the Gateway for the included test cases and the observability plugins for metrics scraping by the prometheus instance already provisioned in the cluster.

-If you’d rather define your own test scenarios, now would be the time to define the {{site.base_gateway}} configuration you want to test and apply it to the cluster!
+Once the cluster is generated, you can apply the [provided `yaml`](https://github.com/Kong/kong-gateway-performance-benchmark/tree/main/deploy-k8s-resources/kong_helm) to configure the {{site.base_gateway}} for the included test cases and the observability plugins for metrics scraping by the Prometheus instance already provisioned in the cluster.
+If you’d rather define your own test scenarios, you can also define the {{site.base_gateway}} configuration you want to test and apply it to the cluster.

-From there you can use the included bash scripts to run K6 tests.
-After the tests have completed, you can port-forward your way into the cluster and view the grafana dashboard we created with the results.
+From there, you can use the [included bash scripts to run K6 tests](https://github.com/Kong/kong-gateway-performance-benchmark/tree/main/deploy-k8s-resources/k6_tests).
+After the tests complete, you can `port-forward` into the cluster and view the Grafana dashboard with the performance results.

+## More information
+* [Establish a Kong Gateway performance benchmark](/production/performance/benchmark): Learn how to optimize {{site.base_gateway}} for performance.